The Medicare Policy That Disrupts Care for Headache, Movement Disorders Patients

 Due to increased awareness of migraine disease, more people have sought diagnosis and treatment in recent years.
 The Centers for Medicare and Medicaid Services, however, interpreted the increased utilization as a sign of fraud.
 The agency then began requiring prior authorization before every individual injection.

-To learn more, read “Prior Authorization and Treatment Delays.”Tags: Neurological, Prior Authorization
+To learn more, read “Prior Authorization and Treatment Delays.”Tags: Headache, Neurological, Pain, Prior Authorization

 Categorized in: Blog